rancher/docs/content/rancher/v2.x/en/cluster-provisioning/rke-clusters/node-pools/vsphere/provisioning-vsphere-clusters/_index.md

 ### A. Set up the Cluster Name and Member Roles

-1. Log in to the Rancher UI as an admin user.
+1. Log in to the Rancher UI as an administrator.
 2. Navigate to **Clusters** in the **Global** view.
 3. Click **Add Cluster** and select the **vSphere** infrastructure provider.
 4. Assign a **Cluster Name.**